LeeMorinUCF/ECP3004S21/demo_26_PP_Ch_15_Test_Debug/README.md

 At least that is how it is supposed to work.
 Many novice programmers attempt to debug their code by making arbitrary changes.
-Auto mechanics have a similar term, *parts changers*, who will order and change car parts in an attempt to solve a problem, which often results in replacing working parts and revisiting the same problem.
+Auto mechanics have a term for someone who makes similar changes: *parts changers* These novice mechanics will order and change car parts in an attempt to solve a problem, which often results in replacing working parts and revisiting the same problem.
 Programmers, on the other hand, do not have to order and pay for parts, so it is tempting to try to solve a problem without "paying the price"